mpatacchiola/gnu-hammer/README.md

 The **optional parameters** for gregory are summarised here:

 ```
-optional arguments:
-  -h, --help            show this help message and exit
 -o PATH_OUTPUT, --output PATH_OUTPUT
                         path to an output file
 -s START_DATE, --start START_DATE
                         start-date in format: DD/MM/YYYY
 -e END_DATE, --end END_DATE
                         end-date in format: DD/MM/YYYY
 -d DIVIDER_CHAR, --divide DIVIDER_CHAR
                         divide the date members using this character (default:
                         none)
 -t, --twin            if given allows the presence of duplicated dates in
                         case of single and double-format
 -q, --quiet           if given does not print any info on terminal.
 Useful
                         for pipelines.
 -c, --capital         if given sets the first letter of days (A) and months
                         (B) as capital
 -C, --CAPITAL         if given sets all the letters of days (A) and months
                         (B) as capital
 -l LOCALE, --locale LOCALE
                         set the locale language, it is used to generate months
                         and days names
 -f [FORMAT_LIST [FORMAT_LIST ...]], --format [FORMAT_LIST [FORMAT_LIST ...]]
                         list of formats to produce (default: all-formats).
 It
                         can be any combination of year-mont-day.
 Capital
                         letters identify the zero-padded spelling for days (D)